AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/openwrt.md

     To use AdGuard VPN for Linux, you need an AdGuard account.

-    You can sign up on our [website](https://auth.adguard.com/login.html) or in the Terminal.
+    You can sign up or log in on our [website](https://auth.adguard.com/login.html) or in the Terminal.

-    To log in or create an account, type:
+    To sign up or log in, type:

     ```jsx
     adguardvpn-cli login